Call for Papers

 - describe what is new/exclusive/relevant about the final paper e.g. in terms of innovation/strategic relevance/interest to MAST’s senior-level global maritime security and defence audience

-Commercial presentations will be given in the trade-show area (request details on Product Briefings from Warren Edge – [email protected]).
+Commercial presentations will be given in the trade-show area (request details on Product Briefings from Paul Hunt – [email protected]).

 You should define the paper as operational or technical and distinguish between practical, simulated, and theoretical results.
-You must submitt no later than Monday 2 November 2020.
+You must submit no later than Friday 1 July 2022.

 Where appropriate, clearance from your organisation or relevant national authority should be sought, but is not necessary at the time of submission.